joshuaandrewsN/ncpbootcamp/ClusterMaintenanceandLifecycleOperations/ClusterMaintenanceandLifecycleOperations.rst

 **Licensing**

 - Nutanix Nodes are delivered with a default Starter license that does not expire
-- Reclaim Pro/Ultimate licenses removing a node or destroying a cluster
+- Reclaim Pro/Ultimate licenses **BEFORE** removing a node or destroying a cluster
 - Ensure consistent licensing for all nodes in a cluster (Nodes with different licensing default to minimum feature set)

 **Starter free license never expires (no need to register on portal)**